 With strong anti-oxidant and anti-carcinogenic properties tulsi has been found to help stop the progression of breast cancer and oral cancer (caused due to chewing tobacco).
 This is because its compounds restrict the flow of blood to the tumour by attacking the blood vessels supplying it.
 Have the extract of tulsi every day to keep these conditions at bay.

 Holy Basil helps to relieve headaches caused due to sinusitis, allergies, cold or even migraines.
 This is because it has pain relieving and decongestant properties, that help relieve the pain and resolve the root cause of the condition.
 If you are suffering from a headache, make a bowl of water that has been boiled with crushed Holy Basil leaves or tulsi extract.
 Cool the water till it is room temperature or bearably hot.
 Place a small towel in it, wring out the excess water and place this on your forehead to treat a headache.
 Alternatively you could dip a towel in plain warm water and add a few drops of Holy Basil extract to the towel for immediate relief.

 Helps to quit smoking

 Tulsi is known to have very strong anti- stress compounds and is great to help one quit smoking.
 It helps by lowering the stress that may be involved in trying to quit smoking, or stress that leads to the urge to smoke.
 It also has a cooling effect on the throat just like menthol drops and helps control the urge to smoke by allowing the person to chew on something.
-Ayurveda relies heavily on tulsi leaves as a smoking cessation device.
+Ayurveda relies heavily on Holy Basil leaves as a smoking cessation device.
 Keep some leaves with you and chew it whenever the urge to smoke arises.
 Another plus is that the antioxidant property of the leaves will help fight all the damage that arises out of years of smoking.